Khenzidon/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## Requirements:

+General
+Allowed editors: vi, vim, emacs
-1. All your scripts should be exactly two lines long ($ wc -l file should print 2)
-2. All your files should end with a new line (\n)
+All your scripts will be tested on Ubuntu 20.04 LTS All your scripts should be exactly two lines long ($ wc -l file should print 2) All your files should end with a new line (why?)
-3. The first line of all your files should be exactly #!/bin/bash
+The first line of all your files should be exactly #!/bin/bash A README.md file, at the root of the folder of the project, describing what each script is doing You are not allowed to use backticks, &&, || or ;
-4. All your files must be executable (chmod u+x filename)
+All your files must be executable(chmod u+x <filename>)

 ## Tasks: